 HOOSIER CRANE is dedicated to providing reliable, quality crane inspections and repair in a timely manner.
 Our focus on continuous improvement and ongoing training enables us to offer inspection and preventative maintenance programs that help you reduce downtime and costly production losses.

 The following will give you an overview of our inspection procedures.
 Please take the time to read it carefully as it contains important information regarding our inspection audit procedures.

 Our audit program is designed to review your overhead system and to report parts that are worn or do not meet certain safety specifications.
 We will provide you with a quotation to repair any problems and/or replace any worn parts we detect in your system.

 Following the inspection, our fully trained service technician will need to meet with you or another designated person in authority to review the audit.
 During this review, our technician will notify you of any item(s) that could render your equipment unsafe to operate, discuss any recommended repairs, and have you sign the inspection work order.
 This review is an important aspect of our services to you.
 It enables us to provide you with any important information immediately and ensures that you are aware of any safety concerns uncovered during the audit.
 Please notify our technician or our office of the proper designated person if you will not be available.Request a quote

 All Hoists Need Inspections

-Whether it is a manual or power hoist, or if it part of a crane or just suspended by a beam clamp, all hoists need periodic inspections to comply with OSHA standards.
+Whether it is a manual or power hoist, part of a crane, or just suspended by a beam clamp, all hoists need periodic inspections to comply with OSHA standards.

 Overhead Hoist Regulations

-Many facilities have a mix of wire rope hoists, hand chain hoists, electric chain hoist and maybe even lever hoist that should be regularly inspected in order to maintain peek performance and safety.
+Many facilities have a mix of wire rope hoists, hand chain hoists, electric chain hoists and maybe even lever hoists that should be regularly inspected in order to maintain peak performance and safety.